lolo859/vodka-dev/docs/vodka-lib-usage.md

 - `vodka::variables::VariableContainer duplication_source_variable` : the source of the duplication. **Should only be specified if `datatype` is `vodka`, after the call of `parser` and `check_type_value`**

 **Attributes that shouldn't be modified by user:**
-- `std::string name` : the name of the variable
+- `std::std::string name` : the name of the variable
 - `std::string datatype` : the datatype of the variable
 - `std::string value` : the value of the variable
 - `bool is_kernel_constant` : if the variable is a kernel constant